 9. Making a vision into reality

 While replacing zips, relining jackets, taking up hems and altering clothes to fit perfectly is commonplace for the tailors at BLANC, they can handle more complex and advanced repairs and alterations as well.
-Have you tried our in-store tailoring service?
+If you've got a vision for how to repurpose something you've had for a while but that doesn't fit any more, or an item bought from a vintage store that you want to make into something extra fabulous - why not book a free fitting consultation with one of our expert tailors?
 We have private fitting rooms in all our stores and our expert tailors will be delighted to help with measurements.
-Find a time slot that works for you.